How to raise a concern about an optician

 - Order an optician to give you access to your records.

 Even if your complaint is about a subject we cannot investigate, we can still give you information on where you can go to get help.
+The Optical Consumer Complaints Service can assist with complaints about the goods you have received (glasses, contact lenses, etc) and/or the service provided.

 We assess all new referrals against our published Acceptance Criteria.
 The criteria help us to decide whether or not a referral constitutes an allegation that a registrant's fitness to practise is impaired: